|

 I bought this new for a great price.
 I wanted to try defocus effects for people at weddings and I wanted to try shooting at F2.
 The balance is amazingly good on the D70s.
 I know this lens is Pro quality and the crinkled finish is real nice too.
 It is compact enough to put in a Tamrac lens pouch and place on your belt.
 The built in lens shade is handy but the glass is recessed so you hardly need to use the shade anyway.

 This is a great walk around lens for outdoor candids of people.
 I shot an indoor birthday party/reception with it and I tried all kinds of apertures with flash with great results.
 The defocus takes a little getting used to as the manual suggests setting the defocus aperture the same as the regular shooting aperture.
 I think there is more defocus by setting the defocus aperture differently than the shooting aperture.
 Make your own tests but the distance of the background will be a factor in the defocus apperance so you might never really know for sure.
-Don't woory, just shoot at F2.
+Don't worry, just shoot at F2.
 The bokeh is splendid with or without defocus.
 You will be amazed at the fun you will have shooting at F2.
-This is an extremely creative tool and it will change your life for the better.
+This is an extremely creative tool and it will change you for the better.

 Now I know why people love their 85mm F1.4 lenses because these kinds of lenses are very special and extremely creative tools.